 Chapter VI A is a comprehensive chapter covering deductions in respect of various investments or payments made or expenses incurred by the assessee.
 Some of them are noted below:

 - Section 80D: Specifies deduction in respect of payments of premiums made under health insurance policies.
-Premium paid towards health insurance policy of the assessee or his family capped at a maximum of Rs.
-25,000/- while that of the assessee or his parents, being senior citizens, capped at Rs.
+The premium paid towards the health insurance policy of the assessee or his family is capped at a maximum of Rs.
+25,000/- while that of the assessee or his parents, being senior citizens, is capped at Rs.
 50,000/-.

-Thus, each section covers different types of expenses or investments allowed as deduction, the conditions that need to be met to claim such deductions and the amount which can be claimed as deduction.
+Thus, each section covers different types of expenses or investments allowed as deductions, the conditions that need to be met to claim such deductions and the amount which can be claimed as a deduction.

 Thus, for computing the net taxable income of any assessee, it is important to understand the application of deductions under Chapter VI A of the Income Tax Act 1961.